just-dev-creator/angular-latin-declinator/README.md

 # Latin declinator
 ## Overview
-This project is a tool for people who need to decline latin words in the o/a declination class.
-(3. declination coming soon!).
+This project is a tool for people who need to decline latin words in the o/a and third declination class.
 ## Live preview
 You can visit a life preview on [this site](https://latin-declinator.web.app/).
 To decline a word, you just need to fill in the word in the table.